alandoherty95/Milestone-Project-2/README.md

 `8000 – detecting...`

-- I experienced this issue for severals hours on Feb 5th.
+- I experienced this issue for severals hours on February 5th & 6th.
 I learned more about the issue from Slack and after a few hours, the ports were open again.
-The issue was logged by another developer experiencing the same issues: https://github.com/gitpod-io/gitpod/issues/3118
+The issue was logged by another developer experiencing the same issues: https://github.com/gitpod-io/gitpod/issues/3118.